 After nine years fortypoundhead.com is moving off to a new domain.
-Due to lack of use of the many features of this site, I have decided to move the content to a blog platform, wherein people can still get the information they need, and I don't need to maintain the many and varied features of the site, other than content
+Due to lack of use of the many features of this site, I have decided to move the content to a blog platform, wherein people can still get the information they need, and I don't need to maintain the many and varied features of the site, other than content.
+You can still ask questions, or interact with other users; it's just in a different format.

 I am having problems with ADODC Recordsets.
 I moved a VB 6 (SP6) project from XP to a Win 7 64 bit system.